Lock Down: How To Secure Your Computer Settings

 Where to go: Computer ConfigurationWindows SettingsSecurity SettingsAccount PoliciesPassword PolicyPassword must meet complexity requirements

 The benefits: This one does what it says on the (virtual) tin.
-Making your password more complex, you make it less vulnerable to hackers.
+By making your password more complex, you make it less vulnerable to hackers.
 By switching on this setting, your password is forced to contain at least 6 characters, and use three out of four of the main character types including: letters, numbers, lowercase, uppercase and special.
 It is also stops you being able to use part of your username in your password, making it impossible for your log to give away hints to any prying eyes.

 Last User Logged On